jeremyhahn/go-trusted-platform/README.md

 #### Configuration

-Copy the [config file](configs/platform/config.dev.yaml) to `./config.yaml` (where you will run the `trusted-platform` binary).
+Copy the [config file](configs/platform/config.prod.yaml) to `./config.yaml` (where you will run the `tpadm` binary).
 Edit the configuration file according to your environment and requirements.

 The Trusted Platform will try to read the TPM Endorsement Key Certificate from NVRAM, however, not all TPM's have their certificates flashed to NVRAM.
 Next it will attempt to download the EK certificate from the Manufacturer website (currently only Intel is supported).
-If neither of these methods is able to locate your TPM EK certificate, you can try using the [tpm2_getekcertificate](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_getekcertificate.1.md) tool to dump your TPM Endorsement Key certificate to the project directory where you will run the `trusted-platform` binary.
-Follow the example and use the `ECcert.bin` file name, or edit the platform configuration file to match the custom name for your certificate in the TPM section.
+If neither of these methods is able to locate your TPM EK certificate, an EK certificate will be generated.
+If an EK `cert-handle` is defined, the generated certificate will be written to NV RAM.
+It may optionally be stored in the x509 certificate store.

-The default config uses a TPM simulator which is reset every time the platform starts.
+The development and example attestation configs uses a TPM simulator which is reset every time the platform starts.
 Be sure to set the simulator to false in the platform configuration file to start using your real TPM device.
+The included prod config file provides some example defaults intended for a production environment.

 ##### Web Services